 An effective way to find potential training providers is to get referrals or recommendations.
 Ask veteran sales representatives who they’ve trained with or if they know of companies you can call with strong training programs.
 You can also ask colleagues with similar roles who they’ve had success with.
 LinkedIn groups are another excellent source of referrals or recommendations.

 After making a list of possible training providers, evaluate internal subject matter experts and consider the pros and cons of handling the training yourself with colleagues in your organization vs partnering with an external training provider.
 The positives of doing it yourself include the familiarity of the problem or aspiration, lower costs, first-hand knowledge of sales culture.
 Some of the negatives include lack of expertise and limited resources to implement quickly.

-Even if you’re not sure at this point if you want to partner with a training provider or create your own program, look for external providers that have experience in leading sales teams to the results you’re looking for.
+Even if you’re not sure at this point if you want to partner with a training provider or create your own program, look for credible external training programs that have experience in leading sales teams to the results you’re looking for.
 Looking at the specifics of what these providers offer can give you ideas on how to create your own program.
 They can provide valuable insights as to the elements you need to include in your training and the results you should focus on and expect.